How It Works

 The screening asks 8-15 questions about your case.
 Things like: which Arizona county handled it, was it a felony or misdemeanor, what offense class, was there a victim, did you complete probation, have you paid restitution, are you a first-time offender, etc.

 The questions adapt based on your answers — you only see what's relevant to your case.
-Most people finish in 3 minutes.
+Most people finish in a few minutes.

 At the end, we tell you: